-The Government TLS Certification Authority (GTLSCA) is a Subordinate Certification Authority of the Chunghwa Telecom ecommerce Public Key Infrastructure (ePKI) and the ePKI Root Certification Authority (eCA) issues certificates to the GTLSCA.
+The Government TLS Certification Authority (GTLSCA) is a Subordinate Certification Authority of the Chunghwa Telecom ecommerce Public Key Infrastructure (ePKI) and the ePKI Root Certification Authority (eCA) issues certificates to GTLSCA.

-The GTLSCA is responsible for the issuance and administration of government agency (organization) and unit organization validation (OV) SSL / TLS type server application software certificates (SSL/TLS certificates).
+GTLSCA is responsible for the issuance and administration of government agency (organization) and unit organization validation (OV) TLS server application software certificates (TLS certificates).

-The GTLSCA CPS delineates how GTLSCA acts in accordance with assurance level 3 in the CP to issue and manage certificates.
-The practice statements in the GTLSCA CPS is only applicable to GTLSCA-related entities such as GTLSCA, Registration Authority (RA), subscriber, relying party and repository.
+this CPS delineates how GTLSCA acts in accordance with assurance level 3 in the CP to issue and manage certificates.
+The practice statements in this CPS are only applicable to GTLSCA-related entities such as GTLSCA, Registration Authority (RA), subscriber, relying party and repository.

-The GTLSCA follows the official version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum (website: http://www.cabforum.org).
-As for effective date of each item of information in the official version, the GTLSCA shall be in compliance (see Appendix 3).
-If GTLSCA CPS is in conflict with forum regulations such as with regard to SSL/TLS certificate issuance and management, the provisions announced by the CA/Browser Forum shall prevail.
+GTLSCA follows the official version of the Baseline Requirements.
+As for the effective date of each item of information in the official version, GTLSCA shall be in compliance (see Appendix 3).
+If GTLSCA CPS is in conflict with forum regulations such as with regard to TLS certificate issuance and management, the provisions announced by the CA/Browser Forum shall prevail.

 The Ministry of Digital Affairs (MODA) is the administrative organization of the GRCA.
 The establishment and any modification to the GRCA CPS may go into effect only after obtaining the permission of the eCA.
-The GTLSCA CPS is not authorized to be used by CAs outside the GTLSCA.
+This CPS is not authorized to be used by CAs outside GTLSCA.
 The CA shall be solely responsible for any problems arising from the use of the CPS by other CA.